RHS Growing Guides

 Section 1 of 7

-However, if you mainly want to harvest the seeds, make your sowings in spring or early summer, to allow time for the seeds to ripen.
+If you mainly want to harvest the seeds, make your sowings in spring or early summer, to allow plenty of time for the seeds to ripen.
+Unripe, green coriander seeds can be used in cookery too though, and have a milder flavour.

 Month by Month